High-Protein Cat Food: 7 Best Options

 - The kibble size might be too large for senior cats with missing teeth

-Best High-Protein Cat Food for Kittens
+Best High Protein Cat Food for Kittens

 Our pick: Wellness CORE Natural Grain Free Turkey & Chicken Liver Pate Canned Kitten Food

 You might not think that kitten-specific food makes that much of a difference for your new furbaby—but kittens require a much more nutrient dense food for the first few months of their life.
-Wellness CORE Natural Grain Free Turkey & Chicken Liver Pate canned kitten food is an excellent high-protein option geared toward kittens, thanks to its grain- and additive-free recipe, added DHA to help support both healthy brain and eye development, and soft pate texture that makes it easy for those tiny little teeth to comfortably chew.
+Wellness CORE Natural Grain Free Turkey & Chicken Liver Pate canned kitten food is an excellent high protein cat food option geared toward kittens, thanks to its grain- and additive-free recipe, added DHA to help support both healthy brain and eye development, and soft pate texture that makes it easy for those tiny little teeth to comfortably chew.

 Highlights: